top of page

 NATALIE ABKARIAN MOT/L, INPP is a bilingual pediatric occupational therapist, a proud mother of 2, and a native South Floridian.
 She completed undergraduate studies at Florida International University and received her master’s degree from Nova Southeastern University.
 She was chosen as the sole recipient in her graduating class of the distinguished Chancellors Award for “the student who best exemplifies the characteristics of scholarship, leadership, integrity, humanity, and loyalty to the profession”.
 After graduating, she continued to pursue a specialized certification in neurodevelopment and reflex integration.
 Natalie has practiced in a variety of clinical settings and has a wealth of pediatric experience.
 Most recently she has practiced as a concierge therapist providing one on one intervention to children across Miami-Dade and Broward counties.
 Passionate about child development and the importance of play, Natalie uses a gentle child-led therapy style to build authentic relationships with her clients and their families.
 She also strongly believes in building a multi- disciplinary team in order to guarantee a whole child approach to intervention.
 She has formed professional relationships with some of the best clinicians in the community and is known to engage the expertise of doctors and therapists of different specialties to meet the unique goals of her clients.
 Natalie’s vision in joining The Missing Peace team is to provide multi-faceted, in depth developmental evaluating and treatment of underlying developmental areas such as reflex maturation, gross/fine motor development, sensory integration, vestibular processing, and visual motor skills in order to provide children with the foundational skills necessary for them to reach their best potential.

-SARAH HASLETT is a Florida state licensed and ASHA certified Speech-Language Pathologist (SLP) from Pittsburgh, Pennsylvania.
+SARAH ERDMAN is a Florida state licensed and ASHA certified Speech-Language Pathologist (SLP) from Pittsburgh, Pennsylvania.
 She received her Bachelor’s degree in Communication Sciences and Disorders from Pennsylvania State University, then went on to receive her Master’s degree in Speech Language Pathology from Miami University of Ohio.
 She moved to Miami, Florida to begin her professional career as an SLP.
 Sarah has experience working in the public schools within Broward and Miami-Dade County with students who have a variety of speech and language needs.
 She has worked with and supported students in Pre-Kindergarten programs all the way through high school aged students.
+Sarah has specialization in orofacial myofunctional disorders and speech sound disorders.
 Sarah has a passion for helping children grow in their communicative abilities.
 Sarah is excited to bring her positivity and passion for speech and language to the clients, families, and the team at The Missing Peace!

 Karina Vallarino